andrew-chang-dewitt/pyspec/docs/lib.md

 Arguments: None

-Returns: An instance of the SpecStruct class with an empty `test_groups` attribute.
+_Returns_: An instance of the SpecStruct class with an empty `test_groups` attribute.

 Describe class